 Typically, a biogas CHP will convert 40% of the biogas energy into electricity, and 50% into hot water.

-CHP have a typical capacity factor of 95% which means that they produce electricity steadily throughout the year (8300+ hrs/yr) which makes them a reliable energy production asset.
+CHP has a typical capacity factor of 95% which means that they produce electricity steadily throughout the year (8300+ hrs/yr) making them a reliable energy production asset.

 Direct thermal (boiler or furnace)